Short Story by Percival Campoamor Cruz

 A story by Percival Campoamor Cruz

 The gentleman sculptor was a creator.
 He molded clay and it became the life of an idea.
-He carved wood and chipped the stone and these ordinary materials become expensive art that the public admired and valued.
+He carved wood and chipped the stone and these ordinary materials became precious art that the public admired and treasured.
 It was God-given ability bestowed on the chosen, the talent to create and awe, make the ordinary extraordinary.

-In our culture, Amorsolo captured the sunlight and cast it on the canvass.
+In Filipino culture, Amorsolo captured the sunlight and cast it on the canvass.
 His paintings of beautiful farm celebrations radiate light on their own.

 The chosen artists, creators, their masterpieces, with the exception of all other people, speak not of destiny, but will – the will of God.

 The subject of our story is Guillermo Tolentino, a well-accomplished sculptor and Spiritist.
 At the Spiritist Center, he was affectionately called Amang, revered Father.
 He was born in 1890 in Malolos, completed fine arts at the University of the Philippines, traveled to the United States in 1919 and was awarded a scholarship by Bernard Baruch, the American millionaire, at the Beaux School of Art, New York City, entered the Regge Istituto di Belle Arti in Italy in 1922.